sercankulcu/sercankulcu.github.io/_pages/art-webgl.md

   <a class="art-card" href="/art/webgl/gece-limani/">
     <img src="/images/art/webgl/gece-limani.png" alt="A fishing harbour at night with lamp reflections on calm water and moored wooden boats, rendered in 3D" loading="lazy" width="960" height="540">
     <span class="art-title">Harbour at Night</span>
-    <span class="art-meta">A small Black Sea fishing harbour at night: long rippling reflections of the quay lamps on calm water, wooden boats at their moorings, a green harbour light blinking under a thin moon · three.js · 48 s loop</span>
+    <span class="art-meta">A small Black Sea fishing harbour at night: old houses with jutting upper floors and tiled roofs, long rippling reflections of the quay lamps on calm water, wooden boats at their moorings, a green harbour light blinking under a thin moon · three.js · 48 s loop</span>
   </a>

   <a class="art-card" href="/art/webgl/sisli-orman/">